-Hidden basement izakaya w/ killer sake selection & authentic Japanese small plates.
-A true NYC gem.
+Hidden gem izakaya w/ insane sake selection & legit Japanese small plates.
+Great vibes!

-This Japanese izakaya is highly recommended for its authentic small plates and impressive sake selection.
-While the overall food quality is praised, some diners suggest the sashimi might not be as strong a point as other dishes.
+This Japanese izakaya is celebrated for its authentic cuisine and impressive sake selection.
+Reviewers frequently recommend its small bites, fried chicken, and a specific cucumber dish.
+While the overall food quality is highly regarded, some patrons found the sashimi to be less impressive compared to other offerings.

 Important Note